-Is available to pupils who are learning an instrument.
-There is a practical and a theoretical component.
 Pupils will be required to have a 1-hour lesson (or 2 half-hour lessons) a week on their instrument (30 minutes for voice lessons).
 This is charged at 50% of the normal rate for music lessons.

 Most pupils are of a grade 3 level in music in grade 8, but we are happy to accept pupils of a grade 1 level as well.

 Theory:

 This includes music theory, aural training, music technology (where pupils will learn to compose pieces using a Digital Audio Workstation), as well as Music in Practice in which various modules are presented throughout the year.
 Modules range from Classical Music to Pop and beyond.

 Practical and written exams take place in June and November; the practical exam counts 50% of the total mark and pupils will be examined on scales, sight reading and repertoire.
 Continuous assessment is ongoing throughout the year.

 Music 2:

 No previous practical experience is necessary, and pupils will not need to have individual practical music lessons.

-The course consists of 2 parts - Marimbas and General Music Appreciation (GMA).
-Marimbas is taught once a week in groups with a marimba specialist, but pupils will also learn other African instruments such as the kalimba and djembe drum.
-General Music Appreciation includes, amongst other modules, elements of music, music in video games, music in the movies, music history, Project-based learning, different styles of music, Hip hop, beatboxing and music technology (where pupils will learn to compose music using a Digital Audio Workstation).
+The course focusses on General Music Appreciation which is often broken up into modules.
+Examples of some of the modules covered are elements of music, music in video games, music in the movies, music history, Project-based learning, different styles of music, Hip hop and music technology (where pupils will learn to compose music using a Digital Audio Workstation).

 A written exam takes place in June and November.
 Continuous assessment is ongoing throughout the year.

 A maximum of 24 boys can be accepted for this course, and selection will be on a first-come-first-served basis.

-Ms Andrea Rutter arutter@bishops.org.za inspires individuals
+Ms Andrea Rutter arutter@bishops.org.za